pmakani/crate/docs/general/ddl/data-types.rst

 can in fact add any value to an added column of the same name.
 The first value added does not determine what you can add further, like with ``dynamic`` objects.
+Subcolumn definitions inside an ``ignored`` object will behave the same like on every other object type, values are validated and indexed (if not disabled).

-An object configured like this will simply accept and return the columns inserted into it, but otherwise ignore them.
+An object configured like this will simply accept and return the columns inserted into it, but otherwise ignore any undefined subcolumn.

 ::